ubports/docs.ubports.com/sdk/apps/qml/QtQml/QML Basic Types.rst

 |                                      | attributes                           |
 +--------------------------------------+--------------------------------------+

-The `Qt </sdk/apps/qml/QtQml/Qt/>`__ global object provides useful functions for manipulating values of basic types.
+The :ref:`Qt <sdk_qtqml_qt>` global object provides useful functions for manipulating values of basic types.

 Currently only QML modules which are provided by Qt may provide their own basic types, however this may change in future releases of Qt QML.